-The Web-learning Global Networking Alliance is a specialized accreditor for K-12 schools.
-WGNA supports schools that educate students in web-learning environments throughout the United States and internationally.
+The Web-learning Global Network Alliance is a specialized accreditor for K-12 schools.
+WGNA supports schools that educate students via web-learning under the guidance of certified teaching staff.
 WGNA's accreditation process includes a thorough peer review of the school’s self-review and evaluation process.

 Background for K-12 Accreditation

 In 1985, a conglomerate of K-12 private school accreditation agencies requested federal recognition of their programs from the U.S. Department of Education.
 The Department’s General Counsel ruled that it had no statutory to recognize any elementary or secondary accrediting agency.
 As a result of this 1985 ruling, efforts to obtain recognition from the Department of Education for K-12 accreditation programs ceased.
 Although the U.S. Department of Education does maintain a listing of approved accreditation agencies, its scope is limited to agencies that accredit higher education institutions.

 “The U.S. Department of Education does not have the authority to accredit private or public elementary or secondary schools, and the Department does not recognize accrediting bodies for the accreditation of private or public elementary and secondary schools.
 However, the U.S. Department of Education does recognize accrediting bodies for the accreditation of institutions of higher (postsecondary) education.
 If an accrediting body which is recognized by the Department for higher education also accredits elementary and secondary schools, the Department's recognition applies only to the agency's accreditation of postsecondary institutions."